christiangoeschel/passwdreset/README.md

 </br>
 Change `VPS_IP` to your VPS' IPv4 address.
 </br></br>
-`PATH/passwordreset.sh` stands for the path where the downloaded script is located.
+`PATH/passwordreset.sh` stands for the path where the downloaded script is located on your computer.
 Make sure to change it to the correct one.
 </br></br>
 Now hit enter and let your computer execute the command.
 </br></br>